galbot-docs/galbot-python-api-documentation/README.md

 # galbot-user-documentation
-Python API Documentation for GalbotRobot.
+galbot-user-documentation is a repository for Galbot user documentation.